rossler123/zurich_task/README.md

 ## Delivery

+One of the following delivery methods so we can review your code:

 *	Git repository + yarn start to run a dev build
 *	Git repository + VS Code Dev Container
 *	Docker via Docker Hub